Last updated: 12 January 2022

 The Built Environment Review came about through a natural desire to express my fascination for all things manmade: bridges, skyscrapers, roads, you name it.
 I’m keen to use this space to write about projects and issues that interest me and I hope you enjoy reading my thoughts!

 All views are strictly my own.
-They do not reflect the views of the organisation I work for or of any individuals, unless specifically stated.
+They do not reflect the views of Make or of any individuals, unless specifically stated.